30 Things to Do in São Paulo, Brazil - By a Local

 For contemporary art enthusiasts, the MAC USP (Museum of Contemporary Art) is your São Paulo mecca.
 Spread out over 5 floors and located just outside Ibirapuera park in the Vila Mariana neighborhood, the museum hosts a dizzying array of artwork from both Brazilian and international artists.

 As an added bonus, the rooftop affords gorgeous views of the park and skyline and is also home to an excellent restaurant, the Vista Restaurante.
-If dining, go for lunch when they have their 3 course lunch special.
+If dining, go for lunch when they have their 3 course lunch special during the week.

 24. See what’s on at the Pinacoteca Museum